-Everyone is spending more time at home these days but as the warmer months approach, people are craving afternoons luxuriating outside.
+Everyone is spending more time at home these days, but as the warmer months approach, people are craving afternoons luxuriating outside.
 An artfully put-together exterior living area can help create a vacation-like ambience just steps from your back door.
-Whether designing around a swimming pool or furnishing a terrace, these refined outdoor tables, sofas, and decorative elements will help create the perfect place for entertaining alfresco, lounging poolside, or just imaging your next seaside getaway.
+Whether designing around a swimming pool or furnishing a terrace, these refined outdoor tables, sofas, and decorative elements will help create the perfect place for entertaining alfresco, lounging poolside, or just imagining your next seaside getaway.

-Cassina launched its first complete outdoor collection, Perspectives, this spring featuring elegant pieces by Patricia Urquiola, Charlotte Perriand, Philippe Starck, and Rodolfo Dordoni.
+Cassina launched its first complete outdoor collection, Perspectives, this spring, featuring elegant pieces by Patricia Urquiola, Charlotte Perriand, Philippe Starck, and Rodolfo Dordoni.
 Each array was designed as a celebration of outdoor living, including Dordoni’s Sail Out modular sofa and Dine Out table and chairs, which looked to capture the glamour of 1950s holiday resorts in a grouping on a modern terrace.

 Bernhardt debuted its first outdoor collection at last fall’s High Point Market.
 Inspired by its distinguished designs for interior spaces, the selection of seating, dining and occasional tables, and accent pieces add striking visual interest.
 The textural rope weave of the Bali swivel chairs, for example, is softened by the graceful curves and geometric circle pattern that make this seat a beauty from all sides.